-CBS beats Wall St estimate, Moonves silent on allegations | 4-Traders
+CBS beats Wall St. estimate, Moonves silent on allegations | 4-Traders

-At the start of an analysts conference call on CBS earnings that was also broadcast on business television CNBC, the company said it would not take questions about Moonves' reported behavior or its legal battle with majority shareholder Shari Redstone over control of the U.S. media group.
+At the start of an analysts conference call on CBS earnings that was also broadcast on business television network CNBC, the company said it would not take questions about Moonves' reported behavior or its legal battle with majority shareholder Shari Redstone over control of the U.S. media group.

 Shares of CBS were little changed after the close of regular trading on the New York Stock Exchange.

-Moonves said the company's digital business, which includes Showtime and CBS All Access streaming services, is forecast to grow to 16 million domestic subscribers by 2022, up from a prior forecast for 8 million subscribers by 2020.
+Moonves said the company's digital business, which includes Showtime and CBS All Access streaming services, will grow to 16 million domestic subscribers by 2022, up from a prior forecast for 8 million subscribers by 2020.

+CBS, whose shows include popular sitcom "The Big Bang Theory," said advertising revenue during the second quarter rose slightly to $1.32 billion.

+Moonves said political advertising revenue so far this year is nearly double the amount from this time in 2014, during the previous midterm election.

-Moonves remains CEO of CBS as two law firms conduct an investigation into allegations of sexual misconduct made against him by several women, reported by the New Yorker magazine.
+Moonves remains CEO of CBS as two law firms conduct an investigation into claims by six women described in an article in the New Yorker magazine last Friday.
+They said Moonves sexually harassed them in incidents between 1985 and 2006.

 The CBS board approved the hiring of the law firms on Wednesday and also set up a special board committee to help the probe.
 Moonves will have no role in the investigation, CBS said.